 After 1961 she was rerigged by Vernon Harvey and became one of the most successful racing barges of the post-trade era.
 She was sold and moved to Liverpool during the 1980s before returning to the East Coast in 1990.
 She sat in St Katherines Dock, London for several years and deteriorated before moving to the Medway where she was bought by her present owner in 1999.
 There followed a major restoration project which is now nearing completion.
 EDITH MAY was regarded as the finest and fastest barge in the fleet.
 She is a link to the past for the community of Lower Halstow where she is being rebuilt: the village was built around Eastwoods brickworks and a fleet of barges operated out of the dock there.

-January 2010 A sustainability grant of £1500 for sails was made from the Strategic Development Fund of National Historic Ships.
-Source: National Historic Ships
+A Sustainability Grant of £500 towards the cost of a cover was made from the Strategic Development Fund of National Historic Ships UK

-- 2011 Yachting Monthly An Essex girl back in the groove
+Yachting Monthly: An Essex girl back in the groove, July 2011